anarcher/blog/content/post/2017/12-05-release-with-bumpversion-govvv-drone.md

 ## drone

-[drone][] is a open source continuous delivery tool.
+[drone][] is an open source continuous delivery tool.
 Interesting features of [drone][] are that all tasks in drone is docker containers and drone's yaml configure file is a superset  of docker-compose configure file.

 ```
 clone: